juliagangi/mybots/README.md

 First, clone my repo to your computer.

-To watch a series of random snakes being generated, run this command:
+To watch a series of random snakes being generated, navigate to the mybots directory and run this command:

 ```bash
 python3 simulate.py